Pints, Pounds, & Pâté

 Tourist Mistakes in Scotland

-Edinburgh Castle (stock)
+Edinburgh Castle (SPC)

-I hope you have the most phenomenal trip to Scotland!
-Enjoy a whisky, tour some castles, & take in the romantic atmosphere of this stunning country!
+I hope you have the most phenomenal trip to Scotland.
+Enjoy a whisky, tour some castles, & take in the romantic atmosphere of this stunning country.

 Love it?
 Pin it!